-Savings Rate: our savings rate for the second quarter was 81%.
+Savings Rate: our savings rate for the first quarter was 81%.
 Income was higher than usual this quarter since we received a $5,000 reimbursement from our Dependent Care Flexible Spending Account (DCFSA) in January.
 We put money away (tax free) from each paycheck into this account throughout the year, while at the same time paying for daycare out of pocket.
 Then, at the end of the year we reimburse ourselves.
 This reimbursement usually hits our bank account in January as it did this year.
 2019 is off to a solid start!

 Methodology and Closing Thoughts

 We use Personal Capital, a free online tool, to track all of our finances.
 From there, it is easy to move the data into a spreadsheet to have it in the format you see above.
 Finally, we calculate our savings rate as follows (income – expenses)/income.